Colored Tablets

 Montessori colored tablets sharpen visual acuity.
 Children begin to understand the color spectrum with these wonderful lessons.
 Color discrimination helps with later learning, such as using logic, classification of similar and different objects, groupings and patterns of color in nature.
 This exercise helps develop visual language skills.
 These visual skills are used in reading and math skills.

 Montessori first used colored silk thread tablets instead of our modern painted ones.
 My first directress attended one of the first Montessori preschools in Holland and experienced the thread tablets first hand.
 She explained that the way we present the painted color tablets, holding them on the side and not touching the colored part, was because the colored silk thread would soil from fingerprints.
 She remembered how beautiful the thread spools were, the colors were vivid and very distinct.
-These silk thread tables were inviting to use, and much easier to match and grade than our modern painted ones.
+These silk thread tablets were inviting to use, and much easier to match and grade than our modern painted ones.

 I do own the modern colored tablets and they usually work well.
 But, I have found that some of the colors look too similar.
 Sometimes, less than perfect shades of color makes the task confusing for some children to grade and match the colors.